An embedding problem of Noetherian rings into the Witt vectors: Construction of semiperfect algebras

 \section{Construction of semiperfect algebras}

 The main result in this section is obtained by allowing a deep ramification over $p$ for a ring with mixed characteristic $p>0$, which enables us to prove the surjectivity of the Frobenius map.
-We construct an algebra which contains $p^n$-th roots of $p$ for all $n \in \mathbb{N}$; the equation $t^{p^n}=p$ has a root.
-It has interesting applications to the construction of Fontaine rings and almost Cohen-Macaulay algebras, which will be pursued in a future's occasion (see \cite{Rob} and \cite{Shim1} for the construction of almost Cohen-Macaulay algebras using Fontaine rings and Remark \ref{Fontainering} below).
+Indeed, we construct an algebra which contains roots of the equation $X^n-p=0$ for any $n \in \mathbb{N}$.
+It has applications to the construction of big Cohen-Macaulay algebras via Fontaine rings (see \cite{Rob} and \cite{Shim1} and Remark \ref{Fontainering} below).
 We first prove a crucial lemma.